-- Smoke alarms to be fitted on every floor of the property, - A carbon monoxide alarm in any room of the premises which is used wholly or partly as living accommodation and contains a solid fuel burning appliance, - Checks are made by, or on behalf of the landlord to ensure the alarm is in proper working order on the day the tenancy starts.
+- Smoke alarms to be fitted on every floor of the property, - A carbon monoxide alarm in any room of the premises which is used wholly or partly as living accommodation and contains a fixed combustion appliance (excluding gas cookers), - Checks are made by, or on behalf of the landlord to ensure the alarm is in proper working order on the day the tenancy starts.

-These regulations are due to be amended, from the 1 October 22, a carbon monoxide alarm must be equipped in any room used as living accommodation which contains a fixed combustion appliance, expect for gas cookers.
-The landlord will also be responsible for repairing or replacing both smoke and carbon monoxide alarms found not to be in proper working order.
+The landlord will also be responsible for repairing or replacing both smoke and carbon monoxide alarms if found not to be in proper working order.